 Prenatal diagnosis is available by CPT2 enzyme measurement of either cells obtained from the amniotic fluid or during chorionic villus sampling (CVS).
 With amniocentesis, a sample of fluid that surrounds the developing fetus is removed and analyzed, while CVS involves the removal of tissue samples from a portion of the placenta (the sack in the uterus that holds and feeds the fetus).
 If the mutations in a previously affected family member are known, direct mutation testing of prenatal samples is possible.

 As with most fatty acid oxidation defects, fasting should be avoided.
 As the child gets older, they will become more stable and can go longer between feedings, up to 6-8 hours from the initial 2-3 hours.
 Since prevention of fasting is the mainstay of therapy, in severe cases continuous feeding by a stomach tube may be necessary, especially at night.
-Medium chain triglycerides (MCT oils) and artificial fats can be given as a supplement because they do not depend on CPT1a to enter the inner mitochondrial space.
+With FDA approval of triheptanoin, (Dojolvi) as a treatment for ALL of the LC-FAOD’s (CPT2, VLCAD, LCHAD, and TFP) you should be working very closely with your metabolic team or physician to consider what is the best treatment for you.
+Also Medium chain triglycerides (MCT oils) and artificial fats can be given as a supplement because they do not depend on CPT1a to enter the inner mitochondrial space.
 With more fatty acid oxidation research in the future, treatments may change.

 Investigative Therapies and Fatty Acid Oxidation Research